EricGip/kubernetes-challenge/README.md

 2. View deployments/pods with `kubectl get deployments` or `kubectl get pods`

-2.5 An error I ran into here was `ImagePullBackOff` on my pod statuses.
-We can fix this by changing the k8's configuration with `kubectl edit deployment sadachall2` or configuring the specific settings we want inside a YAML file and letting k8's run that.
+2.5 An error I ran into here was `ImagePullBackOff` on my pod statuses due to .
+We can fix this by changing the k8's configuration with `kubectl edit deployment sadachall2` or **configuring the specific settings we want inside a YAML file and letting k8's run that.**
    * ~~NOTE: In VSC, this may require you to use VIM. we want to change `ImagePullPolicy` from `Always` to `Never`. `ImagePullPolicy=Never`.~~
    * Fixed the bug above with the deployment.yaml file.
    * Save and exit, the pod should automatically restart and should be online with `get deployments` or `get pods`